jackericson98/vorpy/README.md

 take several minutes.
 Later launches skip setup, detach from the terminal, and show a VorPy splash while the 3D stack loads.
 A lightweight installer window shows the VorPy logo and package installation log during first-time setup.
+Intel Macs automatically use the final Numba release that provides native Intel macOS wheels, avoiding a local LLVM/CMake build.

 On GNOME-based Linux desktops, a newly cloned `.desktop` file may need to be trusted once before it can be opened by double-clicking: